khast3x/khast3x.github.io/_posts/2019-05-26-h8mail-release.md

 You can chain usage of the *chasing* feature with APIs and local search, making it a very powerful feature when targeting an organization.

-I might add search depths in a future version (launch a new *chase* with found related emails), but also considering nerfing it.
+I might add search depths in a future version (launch a new *chase* with found related emails).

 # Finding and downloading breaches